expires/autoclicker/README.md

 # flexclicker 1.21

 ## Description
-This is a simple DLL injection autoclicker that uses JNI to communicate with Java.
-It is designed to be used with Lunar Client 1.21.
-It is written in C++.
+This project involves a DLL injection-based autoclicker specifically designed to interact with Lunar Client 1.21.
+Written in C++, it leverages Java Native Interface (JNI) to communicate seamlessly with the Java-based Lunar Client.

 ## Prerequisites